eclair4151/AlexaControlledSamsungTV/README.md

 python3 /PATH/TO/FOLDER/alexasmartcli.py start -m &
 ```

-Then just install the alexa smart skill (Unofficial Samsung SmartTV Controller), discover devices and you will be on your way.
+Then just install the Alexa smart skill (Unofficial Samsung SmartTV Controller), discover devices and you will be on your way.
 <br>
 <br>
 Link to alexa skill: https://www.amazon.com/dp/B07886XNK8